 A.C.A. § 6-13-635 requires the Board to adopt a resolution that it has reviewed and adopted all salary increases of 5% or more, but most of the Act's listing of reasons are statutorily required raises and are paid by the state and not district funds.
 The Act's language requires the resolution even for an employee who moves from one position to another higher paying position such as going from teaching to administration.
-None-the-less, the resolution is required.
+None-the -less, the resolution is required.
 Policy 1.9 directs the Board to review the salaries when adopting changes to this policy.
+We recommend the following language for the Board's resolution:

 Whereas, the superintendent has identified all changes from last school-year's published salary schedule, and has identified and presented the Board of Directors with each employee's salary increase of 5% or more as required under A.C.A. § 6-13-635 and created a spreadsheet explaining each;